gebodal/annodoc/index.md

 EXAMPLE SHOWING NOT TO INCLUDE "C.L."

-This annotation may then be linked to a measurement annotation using the `Confidence` relation, as discussed REFERENCE.
+This annotation may then be linked to a measurement annotation using the `Confidence` relation, as discussed [here](#confidence).

 #### Definition